xT-Development/xt-robnpcs/README.md

 - QB / QBX / OX / ESX Support
 - Rob local NPCs
 - Secure checks preventing spam, robbing animals, robbing spawned peds from resources, etc
-- Sets 'robbed' statebag on peds once they are robbed / run away, preventing them from being robbed again
+- Sets 'robbed' statebag on peds once they are robbed / run away / fight back, preventing them from being robbed again
 - Required cop count, or zero
 - Min / max payouts
-- Chance to receive items from peds pocket
-- Chance the ped decides to flee or beat your ass before or after robbing them
 - Blacklisted jobs
   - Set jobs can not rob locals
 - Random Chances
-    - Chance ped does not surrender to player and runs away instead
   - Chance police are called when NPC is robbed
   - Chance ped has NO cash on them when robbed
+  - Chance the ped decides to flee or beat your ass before or after robbing them, rather than surrendering
+  - If ped fights back, random chance they have a weapon, random weapon is chosen from the config
+  - Chance to receive items from peds pocket
 - Animations
   - Ped puts hands up, then surrenders
   - Player does a 'robbing' animation
   - Ped does animation to get up and flee
 - Easy configurations
   - Open function for adding money
   - Open function for adding items (use any inventory)
   - Open function for any dispatch

 # [Preview](https://www.youtube.com/watch?v=s-Ihw-aHBbo)